rogue-hack-lab/vcv-patches/collaborations/readme.md

 * All sound is generated in VCV rack.
 No input from external hardware or VST instruments

 * Only use free modules

+* Voices, patterns, and other such multi-module patches should be surrounded on either side with matching blank panels to help isolete them visibly.
+If you see any modules in this arrangement, avoid modifying or tying into them in order to keep instruments of a track decoupled.